Kilkenni/uk_locale/README.md

 ##How it works:

-For testing put all te files in the separate folder inside your Stonehearth's mod folder.
+For testing put all the files in the separate folder inside your Stonehearth's mod folder.
 Then choose Ukrainian in the game options.

 ##How to translate en.json: